bunchesapp/caramelize/README.md

 Works when any child is a list, struct, or any other primitive type.
 Gracefully ignores DateTime structs.

 ## Installation
-Add carmelize to your list of dependencies in mix.exs:
+Add caramelize to your list of dependencies in mix.exs:
 ```elixir
 def deps do
   [{:carmelize, "~> 0.1.0"}]
 end
 ```
-Ensure carmelize is started before your application:
+Ensure caramelize is started before your application:
 ``` elixir
 def application do
   [applications: [:carmelize]]